manx0mef0e/adobautaskgen/docs/Add-AdoBauTask.md

 # Add-AdoBauTask

 ## SYNOPSIS
-Adds task to Azure DevOps PBI.
+Adds a task to an Azure DevOps PBI.

 ## SYNTAX